-The Henry A. McGee Lectures in Chemical and Life Science Engineering honors the founding dean of VCU’s School of Engineering, Dr. Henry McGee, who is also a distinguished Emeritus professor in the Chemical and Life Science Engineering department.
+The Henry A. McGee Lectures in Chemical and Life Science Engineering honor the founding dean of VCU’s School of Engineering, Henry A. McGee, who is also a distinguished Emeritus professor in the Chemical and Life Science Engineering department.
 The lecture series is made possible by the Betty Rose and Henry McGee Endowment for Chemical Engineering.
-Details about Dr. Henry McGee can be found here.
+Learn more about Dr. Henry McGee.

 Date: Thursday, April 20, 2023

 Location: Engineering Research Building, Room 1313

 Computational Design of Peptides as Detectors, Sensors and Drugs